 Well, I’m the pastor/pastor’s wife – they’ll just have to do what I say!

 How many times have you heard that?
-(Or… How many times have you said that?)
+(Or… How many times have you or I said that?)

-Leadership isn’t about pushing your way to the top, so you can call the shots and get all the perks – and bring in dump loads of money.
+Leadership isn’t about pushing my way to the top, so I can call the shots and get all the perks – and bring in dump loads of money.

-But you already know that.
-(Or you should.)
+But we already know that.
+(Or we should.)

 Yet, too many leaders still operate under this system, even in churches.